sarahgoodwin93/project1-The-Hike-Site/README.md

 ### Wire frames

 Wireframes were made at the beginning to flesh out the ideas and user experience of the site.
-The wireframes were created using a desktop version of [Balsamiq](https://balsamiq.com/ "Link to Balsamiq webpage").
+The wireframes were created using a desktop version of [Balsamiq](https://balsamiq.com/ "Link to Balsamiq webpage"){:target="\_blank"}.

 ![Wire Frames](assets/readme-img/wireframe.png "wireframe image")

 ### Typography

-The font [Barlow](https://fonts.google.com/?query=Barlow "Link to Barlow on Google Fonts webpage") has been used throughout the site, utilizing different weights and sizes to distigusted headings and text.
+The font [Barlow](https://fonts.google.com/?query=Barlow "Link to Barlow on Google Fonts webpage"){:target="\_blank"} has been used throughout the site, utilizing different weights and sizes to distigusted headings and text.

 Sans-Serif has been applied as a back-up in case of import failure.